saltstack/salt/doc/faq.rst

 Can I run different versions of Salt on my Master and Minion?
 -------------------------------------------------------------

-As of release 0.17.1 you can no longer run different versions of Salt on your Master and Minion servers.
-This is due to a protocol change for security purposes.
-It is unknown at this time whether Salt will support backwards compatibility going into the future, however the Salt team will continue to attempt to ensure versions are as backwards compatible as possible.
+As of release 0.17.1 backwards compatibility was broken (specifically for 0.17.1 trying to interface with older releases) due to a protocol change for security purposes.
+The Salt team continues to emphasize backwards compatiblity as an important feature and plans to support it to the best of our ability to do so.